expatfile/next-runtime-env/README.md

 ## Technical Guide

-#### Tech Overview

-This library uses a small Golang binary that is responsible for generating the `env.js` environment file.
-We do this for tow reasons.

-1. A discreet binary enables us build the env config while booting an Nginx docker container without installing npm, nodejs and a host of packages.
-The resulting Nginx Alpine Docker container comes in at under 10Mb.

-2. Golang is very fast and very reliable.
-Its a system language and is more suitable for this type of application.

-3. We can run the CRA statically with no nodejs installed.

 #### Runtime environment variables

 The `env.js` environment configuration file is generated as the container boots.
 Therefore it will contain whitelisted env vars that are present at *container start*, any new environment variables needs a container restart.
 This is normal Docker behaviour.